GrammaTech/gtirb/doc/examples/stack-stamp.md

   4. Change to your working directory.

-If you are not able to successfully analyze the binary, please [open an issue](https://github.com/GrammaTech/ddisasm/issues/new) to let us know.
+If you are not able to successfully analyze your chosen binary, please [open an issue](https://github.com/GrammaTech/ddisasm/issues/new) to let us know.